Nature's Lore card art

 How often is Nature's Lore drawn in a Commander game?

-What turn is Nature's Lore typically cast?
+What turn does Nature's Lore typically get cast?

-Is Nature's Lore legal in Commander?
+Is Nature's Lore legal in the formats I play?